-Neither the one-hour National Ambient Air Quality Standard of 35 parts per million (ppm) nor the 8-hour standard of 9 ppm was exceeded at any of the five carbon monoxide monitoring sites in Connecticut during 1998.
+Neither the one-hour National Ambient Air Quality Standard of 35 parts per million (ppm) nor the 8-hour standard of 9 ppm was exceeded at any of the five carbon monoxide monitoring sites in Connecticut during 1999.

 In order to put the monitored data into proper perspective, one must realize that carbon monoxide concentrations vary greatly from place to place.
 The magnitude and frequency of high concentrations observed at any monitoring site are not necessarily indicative of widespread CO levels.
-Mobile sources contribute 83% of the CO emissions in Connecticut, and three quarters of this is attributed to motor vehicles.
+Mobile sources contribute 83% of the CO emissions in Connecticut in the form of both on-road emissions from motor vehicles and non-road emissions from lawn and garden equipment, marine and recreational vehicles, construction equipment and airports.
+Three quarters of these mobile source emissions is attributable to motor vehicles.
 Therefore, the highest concentrations occur in areas of traffic congestion.
 In fact, 4 of the 5 CO monitors in Connecticut are sited specifically to measure CO levels from high traffic areas.
 The fifth monitor (Hartford 013) is located in a populated area and represents background levels of a neighborhood scale.